Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 We shouldn't just be designing a single version of a site that's just for a shiny portfolio We should be designing robust, flexible products for a messy, unpredictable world. (like the opening screenshots) Durable and flexible UX speaks volumes about our values - we're not just talking about user-centredness, we're demonstrating it too.
+Playing on an old handheld console?
+Or one with a cracked or scratched screen?
+Playing on an low-spec PC?

 ---